 SDN production deployments

 A bit of spot research to find out who has deployed SDN solutions, and on what scale, yielded up an impressive list.
 First and foremost there is VMWare’s NSX, a commercial SDN solution.
-According to the company, by the end of 2018 it was being used by more than 1700 companies with 200 million USD or more in annual revenue.
+According to the company, by the end of 2018 it was being used by more than 1700 companies among which almost 400 with 1 billion USD or more in annual revenue.
 Facebook, Amazon and Google have all long had proprietary SDN solutions, but Google is also cooperating with ONF on open-source solutions.
 Then there is Equinix, which offers a solution to create a private connection from one continent to another in just 5 minutes.
 Comcast, on the other hand, has deployed a complete open source SDN fabric called Trellis, which went into production in September.
 Using open source products to create a production deployment saves considerable amounts of money, as the cost of networking solutions can be sky high.
 When it comes to a programmable data plane, it is also interesting that Cisco is using Barefoot Network’s Tofino chip for its Nexus 3400 series switches.
 The chip has an open-source standard P4 interface that can be controlled by a higher control layer.

 The future of SDN